Canton Truck Accident Lawyer

 - Truck driver

 - Trucking company

-- Company that loaded the truck’s cargo (shipping company)
+- A company that loaded the truck’s cargo (shipping company)

 - Manufacturer of the truck or truck parts